DynamicBitsTech/Larabit/README.md

 ## Usage

-You can run `larabit:make` artisan command to generate interfaces, service and repository for a specified resource.
+You can run `larabit:make` artisan command to generate interfaces, service, repository, controller and routes for a specified resource.
 See example below:

 ```bash
 php artisan larabit:make Product